Oxyaction/bb-open-pr/README.md

 pnpm ts-node src/bitbucket-cli.ts --help
 ```

+## Commands:
 ### sync-dependency
 Command used to open a Bitbucket pull request to update a dependency (if needed).
+Run `--help` to see all command options.

 ```
 pnpm ts-node src/bitbucket-cli.ts sync-dependency --help